Encounter with Chikushi typeface-Interview between bookbinding designer Chikako Suzuki and Manabu Koyanagi Type Designers Fujita-

 Nobody refuses to read.
 That's why it becomes a book open to women

-Suzuki: It really feels open to women.
+Suzuki: I really feel that it has become more open to women.

 Design rough when binding.
 Roughly share images with editors and illustrators.